Back to all articles

 Frequently asked

-Do I need a Pro plan to track subscriptions?
+Is a spreadsheet enough to track subscriptions?

-Does Subnesio connect to my bank?
+Does a subscription tracker need to connect to my bank?